Best Ping Monitoring Tools

 The system administrator needs to set up the Ping monitor to test connections to specific locations, such as branch offices.
 The Ping tests run continuously and it is possible to set up an alert to raise if the Ping tests fail.
 The administrator can specify that the connection should be tried a couple of times more to confirm a broken connection before raising the alert.

 The Ping alert and all of the other performance alerts in the Applications Manager package can be set up as notifications that can be sent to specific technicians by email, SMS, or Slack message.
-These alerts mean that technicians don’t have to sit and watch the monitor all the time because they will be notified of a problem when their attention is needed.
 This frees up staff for other tasks and improves productivity.

 ManageEngine Applications Manager Ping